-FIRST CLAIM FOR RELIEF Unconstitutional Condition (U.S. Const.
+FIRST CLAIM FOR RELIEF

+Unconstitutional Condition (U.S. Const.
 Amends.
 V & XIV and 42 U.S.C. § 1983)

-45. Paragraphs 1-44 are realleged and incorporated herein by reference.
+59. Paragraphs 1-58 are realleged and incorporated herein by reference.

-46. This claim is against the County and pursuant to the Fifth and Fourteenth Amendments to the United States Constitution.

-47. The U.S. Constitution places the burden on the County to make an individualized determination that a permit exaction bears an essential nexus and rough proportionality to the public impacts caused by the proposed project.
-If no such finding is or can be made, the exaction violates the unconstitutional conditions doctrine.

-48. Here, the County must demonstrate that there is an essential nexus and a rough proportionality between Mr. Colosi's planned construction of a single-family home on a portion of his property and the demand for the \$118,527 Scrub-jay Fee, which allegedly serves to mitigate the impacts to the bird's habitat caused by the construction of Mr. Colosi's home.

-49. There is no essential nexus between the \$118,527 Scrub-jay Fee and Mr. Colosi's planned development because the County has not made, and will never make, an individualized determination that any existing Florida scrub-jay habitat would be impacted by Mr. Colosi's planned development.

-50. There is not even rough proportionality between the \$118,527 Scrub-jay Fee and Mr. Colosi's planned development, because the Scrub-jay Fee is tied to the overall size of the Property, including the portion he is not planning to develop, without a showing that Florida scrub-jays actually inhabit any portion of Mr. Colosi's property.
+- 60. This claim is against the County and pursuant to the Fifth and Fourteenth Amendments to the United States Constitution. - 61.
+The U.S. Constitution requires that the County makes an individualized determination that a permit exaction bears an essential nexus and rough proportionality to the public impacts caused by a proposed project.
+If no such finding is or can be made, the exaction violates the unconstitutional conditions doctrine. - 62.
+Here, the County must demonstrate that there is an essential nexus and a rough proportionality between Mr. Colosi's planned construction of a single-family home on a portion of his Property and the demand for the \$139,440 Scrub-jay Fee, which allegedly serves to mitigate the impacts to the bird's habitat caused by the construction of Mr. Colosi's home. - 63.
+There is no essential nexus between the \$139,440 Scrub-jay Fee and Mr. Colosi's planned development because the County has not made, and will never make, an individualized determination that any existing Florida scrub-jay habitat would be impacted by Mr. Colosi's planned development. - 64.
+There is not even rough proportionality between the \$139,440 Scrub-jay Fee and Mr. Colosi's planned development, because the Scrub-jay Fee is tied to the overall size of the Property, including the portion he is not planning to develop, without a showing that Florida scrub-jays actually inhabit any portion of Mr. Colosi's Property.

-51. Because the Scrub-jay Fee bears no essential nexus or rough proportionality to Mr. Colosi's planned development, the Scrub-jay Fee as applied to his property is unconstitutional.

-52. Mr. Colosi would readily comply with virtually all the requirements of the County's HCP, including performing no clearing activities during Florida scrub-jay nesting season, and planting new scrub oaks where appropriate.

-53. Mr. Colosi refuses to comply with one mandatory term of the HCP-He will not pay the County an unconstitutional Scrub-jay Fee.

-54. Because Mr. Colosi will not agree to the HCP's requirement that he pay an unconstitutional Scrub-jay Fee, the County will not approve his Scrub-jay HCP Application or any clearing or building permits for the Property.

-55. The County's refusal to approve Mr. Colosi's Scrub-jay HCP Application or any clearing or building permits based on its improper demand for an unconstitutional condition is a violation of the Fifth Amendment Takings Clause as incorporated by the Fourteenth Amendment of the United States Constitution.
+- 65. Because the Scrub-jay Fee bears no essential nexus or rough proportionality to Mr. Colosi's planned development, the Scrub-jay Fee as applied to his Property is unconstitutional. - 66.
+Mr. Colosi would readily comply with virtually all the requirements of the County's HCP, including performing no clearing activities during Florida scrub-jay nesting season, and planting new scrub oaks where appropriate. - 67.
+Mr. Colosi refuses to comply with one mandatory term of the HCP-he will not pay the County an unconstitutional Scrub-jay Fee. - 68.
+Because Mr. Colosi will not agree to the HCP's requirement that he pay an unconstitutional Scrub-jay Fee, the County will not approve his Scrub-jay HCP Application or any clearing or building permits for the Property. - 69.
+The County's refusal to approve Mr. Colosi's Scrub-jay HCP Application or any clearing or building permits based on his refusal to pay a fee that lacks an essential nexus and rough proportionality to the impacts of his proposed development is an unconstitutional condition on his right to make reasonable use of his Property in violation of the Fifth Amendment Takings Clause as incorporated by the Fourteenth Amendment of the United States Constitution.

-SECOND CLAIM FOR RELIEF Unconstitutional Final Agency Action (5 U.S.C. § 706)
+SECOND CLAIM FOR RELIEF

+Unconstitutional Final Agency Action (5 U.S.C. § 706)